Attendance

 ● All entrances with the exception of the main school entrance are closed at 8.50am.

-● Pupils arriving after this time will need to report to the office where their names will be entered into the “late book” and Arbor for safety reasons and monitoring of attendance.
+● Pupils arriving after this time will need to report to the office where their names will be entered into the “late list” and Arbor for safety reasons and monitoring of attendance.

-● The “late book” is monitored weekly to identify the pupils who are persistently late.
+● The “late list” is monitored weekly to identify the pupils who are persistently late.

 ● If a pupil arrives after the register has closed at 9.15am then they will lose their attendance mark for that morning which in turn impacts upon their overall attendance percentage.

-● If a pupil is persistently late then the parent/guardian is invited to a meeting with school staff to discuss the situation and offered support if appropriate.
+● If a pupil is persistently late then the Parent or Guardian is invited to a meeting with school staff to discuss the situation and offered support if appropriate.

 ● Persistent lates may be followed up with a penalty notice.